 - Coordinate course participant equipment, classroom facility and contractual agreement with NRTG.

 Senior Fisheries Ecologist, Adjunct Professor University of Saskatchewan

 Jeff holds a PhD. in Limnology and an Aquaculture Technician Diploma.
 He served as manager of a commercial salmonid hatchery for 4 years, lectured at the University of Saskatchewan on topics of fish physiology, taxonomy, ecology, conservation, and aquaculture.
 Currently, Jeff is a Senior Habitat and Population Ecologist with the Saskatchewan Government and an Adjunct Professor at the University of Saskatchewan.

 Jeff’s research has encompassed topics such as assessing the risk of lakes to anthropogenic eutrophication, macrophyte management, fish habitat restoration and the impacts of water management on species as risk (Bigmouth Buffalo, Chestnut Lamprey, Mountain Sucker, and Lake Sturgeon).
 Jeff’s research has been presented at over 60 national and international conferences and resulted in 15 peer reviewed publications.

 We offer this two-day online course year-round.
 Please refer to our Schedule page for course timing and locations.

-This two-day online review of Experimental Design in Ecology (EDE).
-This training program provides valuable insight and lessons learned to designing study objectives, selecting sampling sites, choosing specific equipment, and recognizing and avoiding sampling biases.
+This is a two-day online review of Experimental Design in Ecology (EDE).
+This training program provides valuable insight and lessons learned to designing study objectives, selecting sampling sites, choosing specific equipment and recognizing and avoiding sampling biases.
 This course also introduces statistical analysis and interpretation of data in order to complete a scientifically defensible study.